shaima96/HyderFinerFoods/README.md

 # HyderFinerFoods

-It is an app for a client from London.
+It is an app for a client from London  with some changes:make video work on all screens and make form contact work .

 # Key Technologies: